canonical/opensearch-operator/docs/how-to/upgrade.md

 [OpenSearch documentation about rolling upgrades](https://docs.opensearch.org/latest/migrate-or-upgrade/rolling-upgrade/#preparing-to-upgrade).
 ```

-While rollbacking a charm revision that does not change the underlying OpenSearch version is a safe operation, it is important to note that rollbacking in Charmed OpenSearch is a best-effort process to restore the cluster to a previous revision.
+While rolling back a charm revision that does not change the underlying OpenSearch version is a safe operation, it is important to note that rolling back in Charmed OpenSearch is a best-effort process to restore the cluster to a previous revision.
 If the OpenSearch workload version is different, it does not guarantee that the cluster will be rolled back to a previous version.

 After a `juju refresh`, if there are any version incompatibilities in charm revisions,
 their dependencies, or any other unexpected failure in the upgrade process,